jamesrayman/Ero/docs/euclid.md

 #### Escape Codes

 Within a String literal, long or short, a backslash indicates that the next character should be interpreted as part of the String.
 For example `"\'\"\\"` signifies a String containing a single quote, a double quote, and a backslash.
 Certain lowercase letters, when escaped, signify a special escape code.
 For example `\n` signifies the newline character.
-A full list of escape codes is shown below:
+A full list of escape codes is shown below.

 | Escape code | Significance                                                 |
 |-------------|--------------------------------------------------------------|